Autobahn: Automorphism-based Graph Neural Nets: Introduction

 \section{Introduction}

-The successes of artificial neural networks in domains such as computer vision and natural language processing has inspired substantial interest in developing neural architectures on graphs.
+The successes of artificial neural networks in domains such as computer vision and natural language processing have inspired substantial interest in developing neural architectures on graphs.
 Since graphs naturally capture relational information, graph-structured data appears in a myriad of fields.
 However, working with graph data raises new problems.
-Chief among them is the problem of graph isomorphism.
-For the output of our neural network to be reliable, it is critical that the network gives the same result independent of trivial changes in graph representation such as permutation of vertices.
-Mathematically, we say that our network should be \emph{invariant under permutation}.
+Chief among them is the problem of graph isomorphism: for the output of our neural network to be reliable, it is critical that the network gives the same result independent of trivial changes in graph representation such as permutation of nodes.

-While this can be ensured by running a neural network on permutation-invariant graph statistics, this has the potential to discard crucial information about the graph.
-Consequently, most graph neural network architectures enforce a weaker condition, permutation-equivariance, in their internal activations.
-Rather than requiring that internal activations are invariant to permutation, permutation-\emph{equivariance} only requires that they transform according to a representation of the \emph{symmetric group}: the group of permutations.
-By averaging over permutations, equivariant activations can then be converted into an invariant output.